facelessuser/backrefs/docs/src/markdown/refs.md

 `Vertical_Orientation`\ (Python\ 3.7+)      | `vt`
 `Word_Break`                                | `wb`

-!!! note
+/// note
 The Binary property is not actually a property, but more a type of Unicode property.
 The available binary properties may differ from Unicode version to Unicode version.

-!!! new "New 4.4.0"
+///

+/// new | New 4.4.0
 Python 3.9 now uses Unicode 13, and with that comes various new binary properties: `emoji`, `emojicomponent`, `emojimodifier`, `emojimodifierbase`, and `emojipresentation`.
 Associated aliases are also included: `ecomp`, `emod`, `ebase`, and `epres`.
+///

 Exhaustive documentation on all these properties and their values is not currently provided.
 In general, we'll cover the syntax rules, and [special short name handling](#property-short-names) to those rules for specific properties.